-This means that we put an honor and big effort into creating an unforgettable adventure and showing some of Denmarks wildest nature.
+We put an honor and big effort into creating an unforgettable adventure and showing some of Denmarks wildest nature.
 Teams will have to navigate remote coastlines, endless moorlands, easyflowing rivers, large fiords, green forests.
-We will use the nature itself to make a harsh race testing team skills to there max.
+We will use the nature itself to make a harsh race testing team skills to the maximum.

 We will kick off the event with a memorable and spectator friendly prologue and finish and throughout the race present racers with tasks that involves both cultural, historical and natural landmarks without compromising the spirit of an real expedition adventure racing!

 The distance of the race will be close to 450 km on a course without loops and will go from A – B.

 Denmark has many smaller slopes, which make it a little more difficult to find a good rhythm for the teams.
 In addition, we have many areas with mixed surfaces, so the Master course will make great demands for teams to change many times along the way.
 Sleep, hunger and temperature fluctuations are also challenges for the teams.
 The fastest teams can manage without sleep, but everyone gets a minimum of two nights on the route.